 The Bureau of Fiscal Operations, the system owner, is responsible for ensuring that reauthorization reviews are scheduled and completed.
-The Bureau of Fiscal Operations has not performed a re-authorization review for nearly five years.
-The last reauthorization of the FFS system was conducted in 1999.
-A review scheduled for FY 2003 was not performed and had not been re-scheduled as of the end of our fieldwork.
+The Bureau of Fiscal Operations had not performed a re-authorization review for the PAR system since FY 1998; the review scheduled for FY 2003 was not performed.